 State, Federal, Local, and Union Workplace Laws

-Before you start writing a new handbook (or updating an existing one), it’s important to understand that many workplace laws are at play here.
-If you have employees in more than one city or state, you will need location-specific sections of your handbook.
-Create a core document with information that applies to all staff.
-Have separate sections where local or state laws (or collective bargaining agreements) differ from federal provisions.
+Before you start writing a new handbook (or updating one), understand that many workplace laws are at play.
+If you have employees in more than one city or state, you will need location-specific sections, for example.

 At-Will Employment Clause

-Employment deemed ‘at-will’ means either party can terminate the working relationship at any time.
-In all states except Montana, this working agreement is assumed by default.
-If you have employees in Montana, make sure you spell this out.
+‘At-will’ means either party can end the working relationship at any time.
+In all states except Montana, you assume this agreement by default.
+Therefore, if you have employees in Montana, make sure you spell this out.

 Equal Employment and Anti-Harassment

-The EEOC outlines how to establish these policies.
+The Equal Employee Opportunity Commission (EEOC) regulates this.
 Make sure you describe unacceptable behavior in detail.
-Instruct your employees on what to do if they are subject to harassment or observe a violation.
-Plus, outline what you will do if presented with a claim.
+In addition, tell your employees what to do if they are subject to harassment or see it happen to a co-worker.
+Plus, outline what you will do if an employee claims harassment.

 Federal Medical Leave Act (FMLA)

 In addition to the FMLA poster, the information must be provided in written form.
-If an employee needs to take leave, they can consult your handbook for detailed instructions on how to fulfill their responsibilities under the law.
-This can help prevent problems and ensure that everyone is communicating.
-Be aware that some states have FMLA provisions that provide more leave than the federal law.
+As a result, if an employee needs to take leave, they can see your handbook for detailed instructions.

 Occupational Safety and Health Administration (OSHA)